 The tipper part can be made up of a variety of boards including plywood, MDF or 12mm thick pine boards.

-I made my own wooden toy wheels, but you could also buy them from eBay.
+I made my own wooden toy wheels, but you can also buy them from eBay.

 For the axles and the hinge pin for the tipper, I used 6mm dowel.